FlooidCX Corp [OTC: FLCX] dba/ Quantum Energy Corporation Quantum Energy Corporation (OTC: FLCX)

 flooidCX Corp dba Quantum Energy Corporation (OTCMKTS:FLCX)

-PHOENIX, ARIZONA, UNITED STATES, January 2, 2024 /EINPresswire.com/ -- (“Quantum” or “FLCX”) [OTC:FLCX], a worldwide exclusive licensee and manufacturer of transformative Direct Energy Systems for the direct generation and distribution of electrical energy, owned by and for use of the consumer , today announced it has announced a significant upgrade in its transfer agency services.
-The Company has transitioned from its former transfer agent, Olde Monmouth Stock Transfer Co.
-Inc., to the highly reputable and SEC-registered Vstock Transfer, LLC, based in the heart of activity in Long Island, New York.
+PHOENIX, ARIZONA, UNITED STATES, January 2, 2024 /EINPresswire.com/ -- (“Quantum” or “FLCX”) [OTC:FLCX], a worldwide exclusive licensee and manufacturer of transformative Direct Energy Systems for the direct generation and distribution of electrical energy, owned by and for use of the consumer , today announced it has begun public financial filings on SEDAR+ the new consolidated electronic public financial filing system in Canada.

-This strategic move to Vstock Transfer, LLC aligns FLCX with a transfer agent known for its exceptional efficiency and effectiveness.
-Vstock Transfer is renowned for servicing a diverse range of clients, including private companies, IPOs, and issuers listed on NYSE American, NASDAQ, CBOE, and OTC Markets.

-Vstock Transfer stands out in the industry, not just for its comprehensive service offerings but also for its unique management team.
-Owned and operated by a cadre of experienced attorneys and industry professionals, Vstock Transfer brings an unparalleled level of expertise to the table.
-Their team has extensive experience in advising innovative companies on a wide array of financial and regulatory matters, including initial public offerings, follow-on public offerings, private placements, proxy solicitations, reverse mergers, and stock transfers.
-Their particular focus on pre-IPO, Nasdaq, CBOE, and NYSE MKT listed issuers makes them an ideal partner for FLCX as we continue to grow and explore new market opportunities.
+The SEDAR+ filing process allows FLCX to stay current on all of its financial and informational filings in Canada and with the Ontario, British Columbia and Alberta Securities Commissions.

-“We are thrilled to embark on this new partnership with Vstock Transfer, LLC," said Dennis M. Danzik, President and Executive Chairman “This change is a testament to our commitment to providing our shareholders with the highest standard of service.
-We are confident that this transition will not only enhance our operational efficiencies but also support our strategic objectives as we move forward.”
+“The Company, under FLCX is pleased to reach this major milestone." said Dennis M. Danzik, President and Executive Chairman “This is another commitment to our shareholders that has been met.
+FLCX is at the forefront of providing our shareholders with the highest standard of reporting and service.”

 For further information about this exciting change, please contact Brian Siegel, IRC®, M.B.A., at the below methods of contact.